isabella232/benchmark-docs/benchmarks/aurora-sysbench-201511.rst

 Benchmark date: Nov 2015.

-The goal was to evaluate Amazon Aurora performance comparing to Percona Server.
+The goal was to evaluate Amazon Aurora performance compared to Percona Server.
-The workload is `sysbench <https://github.com/akopytov/sysbench>`_ v0.5.
+The workload is 'sysbench <https://github.com/akopytov/sysbench>'_ v0.5.
 Scripts used for testing:

 * oltp.lua (read-write)